faroeq33/ml-testing/README.md

-# ML training
+# ML testing
-This is the project where models get trained on pose data.
+This is the project where models get assesed on accuracy.

 ## Run dev server
 ```sh